leerob/next-self-host/README.md

 1. Generates an SSL certificate
 1. Builds your Next.js application from the Dockerfile
 1. Sets up Nginx as a reverse proxy and configures HTTPS
+1. Sets up a cron which clears the database every hour
 1. Creates a `.env` file with your Postgres database creds

 Once the deployment completes, your Next.js app will be available at: